github-education-resources/classroom/docs/using-template-repos-for-assignments.md

 * You plan on pushing updates to the starter code repository _after_ releasing the assignment.
 * You care about the full commit history of the starter code repository.
+* Your repository contains very large files (individual files greater than 10mb in size)

 ### Helpful links:
 * [Creating a template repository](https://help.github.com/en/articles/creating-a-template-repository)